-Three Indian Moms Went Looking For Role Models For Their Daughters
+3 Indian Moms Went Looking For Role Models For Their Daughters

 "A dot in motion can draw a line, a squiggle, a curve, endless patterns, can create a masterpiece," says Akkineni.
 "For us, the title reflects the diverse journeys and the different paths of the women in our book."

 Gupta knows from personal experience how a role model can change someone's life.
-Her own mother, Basanti Gupta, now 77, has told her how, as a 10-year-old back in 1950, she met a woman doctor in a white coat for the first time.
+Her own mother, Basanti Gupta, now 77, has told her how, as a 10-year-old back in 1950, she met a female doctor in a white coat for the first time.
 The doctor had come to deliver her sister's first child at her home.

 "I want to be like the lady in the white coat," Basanti said at the time.
 The doctor's quiet confidence, efficiency and self-assured air had impressed Basanti, and she wanted to be in a position to help others.